anaconda/conda-anaconda-tos/README.md

 In GitHub Actions, the `CI` environment variable is not sufficiently detected automatically.

-We're recommending to pass the `CONDA_PLUGINS_AUTO_ACCEPT_TOS` environment variable to Docker or explicitly accept the ToS by running `conda tos accept`:
+We recommend passing the `CONDA_PLUGINS_AUTO_ACCEPT_TOS` environment variable to Docker or explicitly accepting the ToS by running `conda tos accept`:

 - **Pass the `CONDA_PLUGINS_AUTO_ACCEPT_TOS` environment variable to Docker**: